medialab/twitwi/README.md

 ### transform_profile_into_csv_dict

 Function transforming (i.e. mutating, so beware) a given normalized Bluesky profile into a suitable dict able to be written by a `csv.DictWriter` as a row.

 Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

 ### transform_post_into_csv_dict

 Function transforming (i.e. mutating, so beware) a given normalized Bluesky post into a suitable dict able to be written by a `csv.DictWriter` as a row.

 Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

 ### format_profile_as_csv_row

 Function formatting the given normalized Bluesky profile as a list able to be written by a `csv.writer` as a row in the order of [PROFILE_FIELDS](#profile_fields) (which can therefore be used as header row of the CSV).

 Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

 ### format_post_as_csv_row

 Function formatting the given normalized tBluesky post as a list able to be written by a `csv.writer` as a row in the order of [POST_FIELDS](#post_fields) (which can therefore be used as header row of the CSV).

 Will convert list elements of the normalized data into a string with all elements separated by the `|` character, which can be changed using an optional `plural_separator` argument.

 ### PROFILE_FIELDS

 List of a Bluesky user profile's normalized field names.
-Useful to declare headers with csv writers:
+Useful to declare headers with csv writers.

 ### POST_FIELDS

 List of a Bluesky post's normalized field names.
-Useful to declare headers with csv writers:
+Useful to declare headers with csv writers.

 ### normalize_user

 Function taking a nested dict describing a user from Twitter's JSON payload and returning a flat "normalized" dict composed of all [USER_FIELDS](#user_fields) keys.

 Will return datetimes as UTC but can take an optional second `locale` argument as a [`pytz`](https://pypi.org/project/pytz/) string timezone.

 *Arguments*